+The units of the aa index are nT. i.
-ii.
-The 3-hour aa values are rounded to the nearest integer.
-Where aa = .5, aa is rounded down.

-iii.
-Daily values (Aa{am} , Aa{pm} and Aa) are computed from aa values of original resolution.

-iv.
-The monthly mean value is computed from the daily mean values, Aa.

-v.
-Definitive aa indices are derived and published by the International Service for Geomagnetic Indices.
+- The 3-hour aa values are rounded to the nearest integer.
+Where aa = \.5, aa is rounded down. ii. - Daily values ( $Aa{am}$ , $Aa{pm}$ and Aa) are computed from aa values of original resolution. iii. - The monthly mean value is computed from the daily mean values, Aa. iv. - Definitive aa indices are derived and published by the International Service for Geomagnetic Indices. v.